Hydrostatic and explosive $\alpha$-element chemical abundances of Milky Way globular clusters, halo substructures, and satellite galaxies: Summary conclusions

 We reason that the origin of the hex ratio trend with respect to [Fe/H] is due to the contribution of explosive $\alpha$-elements from SNIa explosions \citep{Johnson2020}; at higher [Fe/H] there have likely been more white dwarf supernovae detonations (that have a delayed onset of $\approx100$ Myr when compared to SNII).
 This leads to a higher contribution of both Fe and explosive $\alpha$-elements (e.g., Si, Ca, and Ti).
 As a result, [$\alpha_{\mathrm{hyd}}$/Fe] decreases with increasing [Fe/H] but [$\alpha_{\mathrm{exp}}$/Fe] remains approximately constant with increasing [Fe/H] (see the middle panel of Fig~\ref{fig_3panel}), yielding a decreasing hex ratio overall.
 However, in order to test this hypothesis, a full characterisation of the star formation histories for each individual system across [Fe/H] is needed.

 Interestingly, we also find that there are some outliers in each sample studied.
 For example, the Sagittarius dSph (Sgr) and its core (M54) have a hex ratio that more closely follows the satellite galaxy trend (see also \citealp{2013McWilliam,Carlin2018}).
 This is perhaps not that surprising, given that Sgr is a satellite galaxy that has recently been accreted by the Milky Way.
 In contrast, the Sextans dwarf galaxy has a hex ratio that places it in the middle of the GC/halo substructure distribution in the [Fe/H]-poor end (see Fig~\ref{fig_appendix}).
 This result implies that Sextans likely formed from a more top-heavy IMF when compared to its satellite galaxy counterparts with approximately the same [Fe/H].
 We also find that several halo substructures (Pontus, Sequoia, and Wukong) have an almost identical hex ratio (and $\alpha$-Fe abundance) to GES, in concordance with the hypothesis from \citet[][]{Horta2023} that these are likely different parts of the GES debris.
 The same insight applies to Aleph and Nyx, which show $\alpha$-abundances and a hex ratio that is very similar to the high-$\alpha$ disc.
 In addition, there is one dwarf galaxy (\textsl{Bootes I}) that has a hex ratio of $\approx0$ at a low [Fe/H] $=-2.15$.
 This implies that this dwarf galaxy could have formed from a significantly more top-light IMF, although see \citet[][]{Filion_2022}.
-There is one bulge GC (Liller\,1) that also has a low hex ratio of $\approx-0.03$ ---albeit at a much higher [Fe/H] $=0.16$--- (see also Liptrott et al, in prep), and another halo GC (NGC\,7078) that shows a very low hex ratio for its low metallicity ([Fe/H] $=-2.3$)\footnote{NGC\,7078 shows a low hex ratio because of its elevated explosive $\alpha$-Fe ratio at its given [Fe/H].}.
+There are also two GCs (NGC\,6341 and NGC\,7078) that show a lower hex ratio ($\approx0.1$) for their low metallicity ([Fe/H] $\approx-2.3$).